vmiklos/vmiklos.github.com/2022/sw-content-controls5.md

 ## Want to start using this?

-You can get a snapshot / demo of Collabora Office 22.05 and try it out yourself right now: [try unstable snapshot](https://www.collaboraoffice.com/collabora-office-latest-snapshot/).
+You can get a snapshot / demo of Collabora Office 22.05 and try it out yourself right now: [try the unstable snapshot](https://www.collaboraoffice.com/collabora-office-latest-snapshot/).
 Collabora intends to continue supporting and contributing to LibreOffice, the code is merged so we expect all of this work will be available in TDF's next release too (7.5).